programble/keycounter/README.md

       -p, --pid-file=FILE   write PID to FILE
       -h, --help            display this help and exit

-If `FILE` is not preset, write keypress statistics to standard output.
+If `FILE` is not present, write keypress statistics to standard output.

 ## Example Output